dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 insert a UI part for Excel 2007.
 The Custom UI Editor also has an option to insert

-a UI part for Excel 2010 (this software hasn’t been updated for subsequent versions
+a UI part for Excel 2010 (this software hasn't been updated for subsequent versions

 of Office).
 For maximum compatibility, use the Excel 2007 Custom UI Part.